About Kiroku

 You’ve ended up writing documents.

-Kiroku automates the least rewarding parts of a healthcare professional’s life.
+Kiroku automates the least rewarding parts of a dental professional’s life.

 We believe you can spend less time writing records with intelligent machine-learning systems.
 All while enhancing your legal protections and your patient’s safety.